For PulteGroup Inc. [PHM], Analyst sees a rise to $52. What next?

 Credit Suisse have made an estimate for PulteGroup Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 05, 2022.
 While these analysts kept the previous recommendation, Barclays dropped their target price from $72 to $49.
 The new note on the price target was released on March 31, 2022, representing the official price target for PulteGroup Inc. stock.
 On February 03, 2022, analysts increased their price target for PHM shares from 63 to 70.

-PulteGroup Inc. [PHM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.71.
-With this latest performance, PHM shares dropped by -2.36% in over the last four-week period, additionally sinking by -22.00% over the last 6 months – not to mention a drop of -26.93% in the past year of trading.
+PulteGroup Inc. [PHM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.06.
+With this latest performance, PHM shares gained by 5.63% in over the last four-week period, additionally sinking by -12.12% over the last 6 months – not to mention a drop of -20.83% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for PHM.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for PulteGroup Inc. go to 23.70%.